metocean/moana-qc/ops_qc/THREDDS/README.md

 - QF = 4: Test failed, bad data
 Once all tests have been performed, a "global" quality flag is calculated (the "worst" value for all tests for each measurement), called "QC_FLAG."

-A list of QC tests to applied to a file are included under the XXXXX attribute.
+A list of QC tests to applied to a file are included under the `quality_control_log` attribute.

 ---
-## Stationary vs mobile gear
+## Position Information
+Reported measurement positions are derived from the vessel position.
+Fishing methods (or any other deployment method) are dividing into two categories for processing: "stationary" or "mobile."
+(Should be "passive" or "towed" in the future).
+Towed is simply gear towed behind a moving vessel.
+In this case, the sensor is always assumed to be in the same location as the vessel.
+Stationary gear is gear that is detached form the vessel (i.e. potting).
+All measurements in a stationary deployment are currently given the same position, which is the average between the first and last "good" location as recorded by the deck unit.
+If the first or last position is not near the surface, the stationary position cannot be calculated and processing will fail.

-Please see the QC github repository [LINK] for details on position processing.
+Please see the QC github repository (https://github.com/metocean/moana-qc) for additional details on position processing.

 ---
 ## Files are provided anonymously